-Poverty has long been a major risk factor for poor health, but Guaranteed Income programs are emerging as an innovative solution.
-Momentum and interest in Guaranteed Income programs has accelerated around the world in recent years as they are implemented to improve health outcomes, economic mobility, safety, and community well-being.
-As calls for Guaranteed Income grow stronger, so too does the evidence base to support the connection between resource access and health.
+Poverty has long been a major risk factor for poor health, but unconditional cash transfer interventions, commonly known as Guaranteed Income programs, are emerging as an innovative solution.
+Momentum and interest in Guaranteed Income programs has accelerated around the world in recent years as they have been increasingly implemented to improve health outcomes, economic mobility, safety, and community well-being.
+As calls for Guaranteed Income grow stronger, so too does the evidence base supporting the connection between resource access and health outcomes.

-Given the promise that Guaranteed Income holds to tackle some of these persistent health disparities, health care stakeholders in particular have shown interest in exploring their role in Guaranteed Income projects.
-However, the health care and social services policy landscapes present significant barriers to addressing lack of resources for those who need it most.
+Given the promise that Guaranteed Income holds to tackle persistent health disparities, health care stakeholders have shown interest in exploring their role in Guaranteed Income projects.
+However, the health care and social services policy landscapes present significant barriers to implementing these programs for those who need it most.
 Specifically, without careful policy navigation, these interventions risk excluding or harming households that may lose eligibility for public benefits as a result of receiving Guaranteed Income.

 Our Approach